 Dr. Westphal is a co-founder and Partner of Longwood Fund.
 Dr. Westphal was co-founder, CEO, and lead investor of six biotech companies that have completed IPOs: Momenta (NASDAQ: MNTA), Alnylam (NASDAQ: ALNY), Acceleron Pharmaceuticals (NASDAQ: XLRN), Sirtris (NASDAQ: SIRT; acquired by GSK), Verastem (NASDAQ: VSTM), and Flex (NASDAQ: FLKS).
 He co-founded two additional companies that completed IPOs: Concert Pharmaceuticals (NASDAQ: CNCE), and OvaScience (NASDAQ: OVAS).
 He also cofounded Alnara (acquired by Lilly), and Axial (private).
 Companies co-founded by Dr. Westphal have developed and received FDA approval for important drugs, including the largest-selling heparin in the US, and a therapy for MS; and several experimental medicines: for cystic fibrosis (phase 3), for currently incurable cancers (positive pivotal phase 3), for serious inflammatory disorders (phase 2), and for serious neurological illnesses such as ALS, MS (both in phase 2), Charcot Marie Tooth (two programs in phase 2), and amyloidosis (positive pivotal phase 3).
 In addition, these companies have created substantial shareholder value and aggregate, sustained market capitalizations of over $14 billion.
 Companies co-founded by Dr. Westphal have created over 1,000 good jobs.

-Dr. Westphal serves on the BIO Emerging Companies Section Governing Board, the Board of Overseers of the Boston Symphony Orchestra, and is a member of the Boston Commercial Club.
-He served on the Board of Fellows of Harvard Medical School for six years.
+Dr. Westphal serves on the Board of Overseers of the Boston Symphony Orchestra and is a member of the Boston Commercial Club.
+He is a former member of the BIO Emerging Companies Section Governing Board, and served on the Board of Fellows of Harvard Medical School for six years.
 Dr. Westphal earned his M.D. from Harvard Medical School and Ph.D. in genetics from Harvard University and graduated with a B.A. summa cum laude and Phi Beta Kappa from Columbia University.
 Dr. Westphal has been the lead or senior author on several patent applications and scientific papers in leading journals such as Cell, Nature and Nature Genetics.
 Dr. Westphal has been featured in the media in the past (but hopes to avoid being in the media in the future), including on '60 Minutes', CNN, an ABC News Special hosted by Barbara Walters and as the subject of a Fortune cover article.

 Peter Hutt is a Partner in the Washington, D.C. law firm of Covington & Burling specializing in food and drug law.
 Mr. Hutt served as chief counsel for the U.S. Food and Drug Administration (FDA) from 1971 to 1975.
 He is the co-author of the casebook used to teach food and drug law throughout the country.
 He has been a member of the Institute of Medicine (IOM) since it was founded in 1970 and currently serves on the IOM board on healthcare services.
 He was named by the National Law Journal as one of the 40 best healthcare lawyers in the U.S., and by the European Counsel as the best FDA regulatory specialist in Washington, D.C.